-Statistical football prediction is a method used in sports betting to predict the outcome of football matches using statistical tools.
+Statistical football prediction is a method used in football betting to predict the outcome of football matches using statistical tools.
 The goal of the statistical game prediction is to surpass the predictions of the bookmakers who set odds for the outcome of football matches.

 The most widely used statistical approach to forecasting is ranking.
 Football Ranking systems assign a rank to each team based on the results of past games, so that the highest rank is assigned to the strongest team.
 The outcome of the game can be predicted by comparing the opposing ranks.
 There are several football ranking systems, some of which are well-known: the FIFA World Ranking or the World Football Elo Ratings.

 There are three major disadvantages to football game predictions based on ranking systems:

 The ranks assigned to teams do not distinguish between their attack and defense strengths.

 Ranks are accumulated averages that do not take into account skill changes in football teams.

 The main objective of a ranking system is not to predict the results of football matches but to sort the teams by their average strength.
 Another approach to football prediction is known as rating system.
 While ranking only refers to team order, rating systems assign each team a continuously scaled strength indicator.
 In addition, the rating can be assigned not only to a team, but also their attack and defense strength, the home advantage or even the skills of each team player (according to Stern).